-These examples are copied from the 1996 Convention Practical Handbook, op. cit. note 8, on the Operation of the 1996 Hague Child Protection Convention.
-The Hague.
-2014, pp. 166-169-, available on the HCCH website at www.hcch.net under "Child Protection" then "HCCH Publications" (1996 Convention Practical Handbook).
+These examples are copied from the Practical Handbook on the Operation of the 1996 Hague Child Protection Convention, The Hague, 2014, pp. 166-169, available on the HCCH website at www.hcch.net under "Child Protection" then "HCCH Publications" (1996 Convention Practical Handbook).